 While there are millions of books listed on Amazon, only a small proportion will start selling.

-If you want to give your new book its best chance of success, you need to understand how book sales work, and how to maximise your book’s selling potential.
+You want to give your new book its best chance of success.
+But you will need to understand how book sales work, and how to maximise your book’s selling potential.

 The book sales cycle